demarchenac/mintic-measurments-scrapper/README.md

 To run the scrapper, first clone the repo.

-As a side stepp, if you feel like it, you can create a virtual environment via `python -m venv .Venv`.
+As a side step, if you feel like it, you can create a virtual environment via `python -m venv .Venv`.
 Also, you would need to activate the venv via `.Venv/Scripts/activate.bat`.

 Then, install the dependencies via `pip install -r requirements.txt`.